Rewind (2023 film): Production

-On June 21, 2023, Star Cinema announced through a media press conference that the film Rewind, written by Enrico Santos and directed by Mae Cruz-Alviar, will be top-billed by GMA Network's exclusive talents and celebrity couple Dingdong Dantes and Marian Rivera and to be co-produced with the former's production company Agosto Dos Media and APT Entertainment.
+On June 21, 2023, Star Cinema announced through a media press conference that Rewind, written by Enrico Santos and directed by Mae Cruz-Alviar, will be top-billed by GMA Network's exclusive talents and celebrity couple Dingdong Dantes and Marian Rivera and to be co-produced with the former's production company Agosto Dos Media and APT Entertainment.
+Cruz-Alviar had previously worked with Dantes on the 2013 film She's the One.
+Carmi Raymundo served as the film's creative director.
 Enrico Santos is the scriptwriter for the film.
 He said that the material for Rewind was conceptualized prior to the COVID-19 pandemic.
-Despite the script being ready by 2020, filming was delayed due to the pandemic.
+Although the screenplay was completed by 2020, filming was delayed because of the pandemic.
+According to APT Entertainment president Mike Tuviera, the project was first presented to Dantes and Rivera in late 2019 alongside about ten other story ideas, but Santos' screenplay immediately stood out to the couple.
+Cruz-Alviar described the film as a family drama with elements of "magical realism".